r-wasm/rwasm/README.md

 pak::pak("r-wasm/rwasm")
 ```

-Further information explaining how to set up the Wasm development environment and build R packages can be found in `vignette("getting-started")`.
+Further information explaining how to set up the Wasm development environment and build R packages can be found in `vignette("rwasm")`.